uwcms/UWVV/Ntuplizer/README.md

 ```
 CMS StringObjectFunctions always return doubles, which are automatically converted to the correct type for the branch.

-For quantities that require a more involved calculation or other information about the event, functions are defined in `Ntuplizer/interface/FunctionLibrary.h`.
-These functions are stored in maps specific to the object type and branch type.
-These functions take as arguments an `edm::Ptr` to the object and a reference to a `uwvv::EventInfo` object, which has access to a number of useful collections and quantities in the event.
-If the string defining the branch is a key in the approriate map, the library function is used.
-Otherwise, it is interpreted as a CMS StringObjectFunction.
+Quantities that are more complicated to calculate, or which require information from other objects in the event, are defined in the function library (see below).
+If the branch string is the name of a function in the library, that function is used instead of a StringObjectFunction.
+Functions in the library take an extra string argument specified in the branch definition delimited from the function name by `::`.
+This most often used to specify an alternate collection to be used for a branch holding event info.
+For example, a branch of the dijet invariant mass with the jet energy scale shifted up would be give by `cms.string('mjj::jesUp')`.

 ### Specifying all branches